South Australian developers have to jump through hoops to receive the help that the indie video game industry needs to succeed.

 Despite this national success, the Australian national and state governments have had an inconsistent relationship with the video games industry, as local video game developer Kathleen Smart found out.

-“AVCon is still run entirely by volunteers despite the fact it brings in 20,000 people through its doors every year and so the AVCon Indie Games Room organisers burn out,” Ms says.
+“AVCon is still run entirely by volunteers despite the fact it brings in 20,000 people through its doors every year and so the AVCon Indie Games Room organisers burn out,” Ms. Smart says.

 Ms. Smart founded the indie video game studio Joy Everafter, which developed Frog’s Princess, a video game that provided extensive accessibility options for children experiencing visual and hearing impairments.